Find out about the VAT liability of insurance transactions and insurance related services.

 The term ‘agent’ or ‘intermediary’ by definition means someone acting on behalf of someone else in effecting something with a third party.
 Whilst we accept that the insurance exemption is not restricted to traditional brokers and agents, to qualify as an ‘insurance agent’, UK law requires a person to be acting as an intermediary between an insurer and an insured party (or a potential insured party).
 This means that, for the purposes of the VAT exemption, insurance brokers, professional insurance agents and other intermediaries must all be acting ‘in an intermediary capacity’ when supplying a ‘related service’.

-It doesn’t follow that because a business acts in an intermediary capacity in respect of one supply it will be acting in an intermediary capacity in respect of another.
+It does not follow that because a business acts in an intermediary capacity in respect of one supply it will be acting in an intermediary capacity in respect of another.
 For example, in addition to arranging insurance contracts, a broker may supply a service to an insurer that involves no contact (either direct or indirect) with insured parties.
-This service won’t qualify for exemption as an insurance related service.
+This service will not qualify for exemption as an insurance related service.

 9.3 Loss adjusters and similar experts